saltydk/docusaurus/saltbox/docs/saltbox/basics/basics.md

 - Primary functions are: the automatic acquisition of media, storing that media on the cloud, and being able to  play it back from anywhere and from any device.

 - NOTE: Saltbox does not have a dashboard or GUI of its own.
-All Saltbox-specific setup and commands are done on the linux command-line.
+All Saltbox-specific setup and commands are done using the Linux command-line.

 ## Why use Saltbox?